Cognitive hypnotherapy

 Find a cognitive hypnotherapist

-On Hypnotherapy Directory, we have over 500 cognitive hypnotherapists offering support online.
+On Hypnotherapy Directory, we have cognitive hypnotherapists offering support online.
 Simply browse profiles until you find a therapist you resonate with, then send them an email to book a consultation.

-It's OK to have questions - in fact, we encourage you to ask the hypnotherapist any questions you have prior to, and throughout the duration of your sessions.
+It's OK to have questions - in fact, we encourage you to ask the hypnotherapist any questions you have before, and throughout your sessions.
 They are there to help and will work with you to understand the best approach for you and the reasons why you're seeking hypnotherapy.